bcharlier/HMMA238/Challenge/2020-2021/feedback/Feedback.md

 - the bike project was short (try to make it one file if possible)
 - do not duplicate code (after copy pasting 3 times the same, stop and think!)
 - PEP8 of course (linter: flake8, etc.)!
+- Excel was forbidden by the way, it was a course on Python !

+## Statistical issues

+- subsampling only the time stamps between 00:00 and 09:00 would lead to a downward bias, since by doing so you have very few data point around 09:00, while this is a rush hour (so many bikes around that time).
 - train/test is tricky on dates.
 Read https://scikit-learn.org/stable/modules/cross_validation.html#time-series-split for instance, to master nested versions.
 - testing the prediction on your own test/train sets would have been important to avoid being confident in your own predictions.

-- Excel was forbidden by the way, it was a course on Python !
-- Merge the two datasets from the challenge (code will be posted)
+- Merge the two datasets from the challenge (code will be posted), this would provide additional insight...

+## TeX tips:

+- Use \varepsilon for random variables / \epsilon for small quantities.